SUNY Downstate Health Sciences University

 The Division of Physical Medicine and Rehabilitation at SUNY Downstate Medical Center offers a three-year, ACGME-accredited residency training program fulfilling requirements leading to eligibility for certification by the American Board of Physical Medicine and Rehabilitation.
-The residency program accepts seven residents annually through the National Residency Match Program (NRMP) starting at the PGY 2 level.
+The residency program accepts six residents annually through the National Residency Match Program (NRMP) starting at the PGY 2 level.
 All second year residents will begin their training on July 1st after successful completion of a year of internship training in surgery, internal medicine or transitional year.

 Living in Brooklyn